Zafar-Lab/Renoir/README.md

 # Renoir

-Renoir is an information-theory-based scoring metric that delineates spatial communication domains that are cell-type, ligand, and target specific.
-It also identifies spatially enriched ligand-target gene sets and characterizes domain-specific activities between ligands and targets.
+Renoir is an information-theory-based scoring metric for quantifying the activity between a ligand and its target gene given a specific spatial context.
+Renoir can also infer spatial communication domains that harbor similar ligand-target activities.
+Renoir also identifies spatially enriched ligand-target gene sets (pathway activity) and characterizes domain-specific activities between ligands and targets.

 <p align="center">
 <img src="https://github.com/Zafar-Lab/Renoir/blob/main/docs/source/images/Overview.png" alt="Overview of RENOIR" width="600"/>
 </p>

 ### Requirements
-All requirements are provided in the renoir.yml file.
+All requirements are provided in the ```renoir.yml``` file.
 It is recommended to utilize the same versions as provided in renoir.yml.

 ### Installation
 **Note**: Installation does not include cell2location.
 Please install cell2location separately.